 Australians love to travel, and CHOICE is here to help you choose a sturdy, easy-to-manoeuvre suitcase that won't add to the frustration of getting to your dream destination.
-Our luggage test puts popular carry-on sized suitcases through some pretty rough treatment to find out which ones will help your trip go smoothly.
+Our luggage test puts popular carry-on and check-in sized suitcases through some pretty rough treatment to find out which ones will help your trip go smoothly.

 We've got decades of experience testing suitcases, and despite high-tech materials and increasingly lightweight styles coming on to the market, little has changed: in 1966 our suitcase report included a user trial along with a range of lab-based performance tests, just as it does today.

 Similarly, the brand and style of suitcase was as much a concern in the fashion-conscious sixties as it is now.
 "Business men are just as prone to the prestige angle as women," says the 1966 report.
 "Just watch at any international airport and see how many men own really expensive suitcases!"

 Our market researchers survey major manufacturers and scour the market to see what's out there.
 We include both "luxury" brands as well as cheap suitcases from national chain stores, to see if it's really worth paying more.

 Once our market research is completed, we put together a final list that goes to our buyers.
 They then head out to the retailers and purchase each product, just as a normal consumer would.
 We do this so we can be sure they are the same as any consumer would find them and not 'tweaked' in any way.

 Lift and drop test: We load our carry-on suitcases with 4kg of clothes, while check-in suitcases are loaded with 15kg.
 Using a custom test rig, we drop the suitcases wheels-first onto a concrete floor 300 times from a height of 90cm.
 Damage is then assessed; models which survive unscathed receive 100%, whereas ones with missing wheels or severe holes score zero.